kaffarell/southtyrol-bus-api/README.md

  * Execute `npm install`
  * Execute `npm run build` to transpile ts and run the linter
  * Execute `npm start` to run the app
+ * Execute `make html` in the docs/ directory to build the documentation

 ## Todo